hnb-rabear/RCore/Assets/RCore/Main/Editor/SheetX/Introduction.md

 This function allows you to encrypt or decrypt a string of characters based on the Key provided in the Settings Tab.
 You can use this function to secure the content of a text, or to open and read the encrypted JSON Data files after they have been exported.

-# 4. Data Design Rules in Excel
+# 4. Data Design Rules in Spreadsheet

 ## 4.1.
 IDs